Relaxing Retreats in Northern Okinawa

 If limiting interaction with others while slow traveling is your goal, consider renting a bicycle in Nago and going for a refreshing ride along the coast.
 The further north you venture, the more you will be rewarded with quiet roads, remote seascapes, sparsely populated villages, and the thrill of independent adventure on two wheels.

 You might begin with an easy excursion to Kouri Island.
 It’s a popular destination for couples, featuring the timeless attraction of a coralline rock formation in the shape of a heart, which is also the setting of Okinawa’s own Adam and Eve legend.
-From Nago, turn off Route 58 onto Yagaji Island, then continue across to Kouri Bridge (1,960 meters long).
+From Nago, turn off Route 58 onto Yagaji Island, then continue across to Kouri Bridge (1,960 m long).
 Be sure to savor each scenic minute of the clear turquoise waters as you cross the bridge.
 On the other side, enjoy touring the coastline with more sea views around Kouri Island.

 Retreat to the reefs of Cape Hedo